-After a rocky start for both of us, our many back-and-forth exchanges generated her biographical portion of this book.
+After a rocky start for both of us, our many back-and-forth exchanges became the source for her biographical portion of this book.
 I received drafts of her chapters as she wrote them, not to edit lines or proofread her manuscript so much as to correct innocent errors of content and clarify continuity.
-I suggested cutting back on some flattering but perhaps overly enthusiastic overwriting.
+I suggested cutting back on some flattering but perhaps too enthusiastic overwriting.
 I identified and emphasized the decisive influences of the arts-especially film and literature-and often made reference to specific creators and their creations shaping my imaginative life.
-But my reading of her skillful distillations of our conversations provoked me into hoarding a host of "notes," which I decided to work up and-we ultimately agreed-to append to each chapter.
-In those Notes, I have eschewed the biographer's typically third-person point of view and also attempted to avoid the closed-loop circularity of much contemporary "autofiction."
-Contrary to my acquired tastes and habits, I tried to speak to underlying, undeniable truths.
+But my reading of her skillful distillations of our conversations provoked me into hoarding a host of "notes," which I decided to work up.
+When Sally learned of this large body of Notes, she initially resisted ceding so much space to NOTES, partially out of concern that I was stealing her thunder in the biographical portion and partially out of her resentment that I was "hogging the limelight"both legitimate issues I hadn't even considered!
+After considerable negotiation, we ultimately agreed to append my Notes to each chapter.
+"It's your book, do what you like." she concluded, essentially accepting my rationale for their inclusion.
+I am grateful to her that our project survived this late-hour contretemps for, in the Notes, I have eschewed the biographer's third-person point of view and avoided the closed-loop circularity of much contemporary "autofiction."
+Contrary to my acquired tastes and habits, I sometimes tried to speak to underlying, undeniable truths.